A near-infrared morphological comparison of high-redshift submm and radio galaxies: massive star-forming discs vs relaxed spheroids: Results

 As explained in Section 2, all the $z \simeq 2$ radio galaxy targets were initially identified with known radio positions in the literature (Laing, Riley \& Longair 1983, Best et al. 1999).
 In the light of our deep $K$-band imaging, we have revised one of these radio-galaxy identifications.
 This is the case of 0851$-$14, where Best et al. (1999) selected a discy object to the east of the radio position as seen in their $R$-band imaging.
 Our deep $K$-band data reveals a multi-component merging system closer to the radio centroid.
 The larger component of this merger (which also displayed a redder $R-K$ colour) was adopted as the true galaxy counterpart, and it is this object which is shown and modelled in Fig. A1.

-In the case of 1120$+$05, the highest-redshift radio galaxy in the 3CR catalogue, we find a partially-obscured point-like nucleus which is clearly shown in the two-dimensional modelling residual (see Fig. \ref{ukirtmodel1}).
+In the case of 1120$+$05, the highest-redshift radio galaxy in the 3CR catalogue, we find a partially-obscured point-like nucleus which is clearly shown in the two-dimensional modelling residual (see Appendix A).
 A nuclear component is also clearly present in 1602$-$17.
 In this case, the $R$-band image from Best et al. (1999) shows a distinctly different morphology (with no sign of activity in the nucleus) to that revealed in our $K$-band data, which is dominated by a very compact source suggestive of obscured AGN emission.
 As we do not believe our data are of sufficient quality to reliably separate a significant nuclear contribution from the host, and still derive robust galaxy scalelengths and S\'{e}rsic indices, 1120$+$05 and 1602$-$17 have been excluded from further discussion of the statistical distribution of galaxy morphological parameters for the radio-galaxy sample.
+In all other cases no evidence of significant AGN contamination was found, with combined nuclear+host model fits introducing no significant nuclear component.